-Recognized nationally as a leading appellate litigator, Mr. Dvoretzky has argued 14 cases in the Supreme Court, and will argue two more this Term.
+Recognized nationally as a leading appellate litigator, Mr. Dvoretzky has argued 19 cases in the Supreme Court.
+He has been one of the most active practitioners before the Supreme Court in recent years, arguing three cases during the Court’s 2022 Term and two more at the start of the Court’s current Term.
 Mr. Dvoretzky’s recent Supreme Court victories include:

 - Rotkiske v.
-Klemm, in which he persuaded the Court to reject a presumption applying the discovery rule to federal statutes of limitation; and
+Klemm, in which he persuaded the Court to reject a presumption applying the discovery rule to federal statutes of limitation

 Mr. Dvoretzky is recognized in Chambers USA, in which clients call him a “tremendous strategist” who “delivers thoughtful and persuasive arguments that captivate the justices’ attention and command their respect.”
 Clients in Chambers also commend his ability “to effortlessly reduce mind-numbingly complex legal problems to straightforward and easy-to-follow propositions.”
 Clients told The Legal 500, which ranks Mr. Dvoretzky a “leading lawyer,” that he is a “superb brief writer” who “handles oral arguments with grace and ease” and is “always prepared for all potential lines of questioning.”
-He has been selected repeatedly as an Appellate MVP by Law360 and as part of The National Law Journal’s Appellate Hot List, in addition to being named to Lawdragon’s inaugural list of the 500 Leading Litigators in America, recognized as a Litigation Trailblazer by the NLJ, and profiled in Bloomberg Law’s inaugural edition of Pro Bono Innovators.
+He has been recognized repeatedly as an Appellate MVP by Law360, named to The National Law Journal’s Appellate Hot List, and chosen as one of Lawdragon’s 500 Leading Litigators in America.
+In addition, he has been honored as a Litigation Trailblazer by the NLJ and profiled in Bloomberg Law’s inaugural edition of Pro Bono Innovators.
 According to a recent study of Supreme Court practitioners in the last five years, Mr. Dvoretzky ranks in the uppermost echelon of advocates by number of arguments before the Court and has the highest rate of cert grants of any of these elite practitioners.
 Mr. Dvoretzky is a fellow of the American Academy of Appellate Lawyers and a member of the American Law Institute, the Edward Coke Appellate Inn of Court, and the U.S. Chamber of Commerce’s Administrative Law & Regulatory Litigation Committee.

 He has an active pro bono practice that includes criminal, immigration, and constitutional cases, including his recent Supreme Court victory in Caniglia v.
 Strom, which restricted the authority of police to enter homes without a warrant.